Caddickbrown/Workshop/Startup Standard/README.md

 Note: This needs a bit of a change as I’m learning not everything is required/relevant…

+Also - building an initialise script to cut all of this down and save time

 ## Install
 1. [Obsidian](https://obsidian.md/)
 2. [VS Code](https://code.visualstudio.com/)